JuliaHealth/BloodFlowTrixi.jl/README.md

 **short term**
 - Design prim variables for 1D and 2D models.
+- Add proper tests for 1D and 2D models.
 - Add 3D representations of the solutions for 1D and 2D models.
 - Design easy to use interfaces for users to define their own initial and boundary conditions and source terms.